3 min readplaywrightobservabilitysdke2eapi-testing

 Why Playwright teams adopt execution-level observability

 Playwright excels at deterministic automation, but flaky timing, third-party dependencies, and routing bugs often show up only as a single failed assertion.
-The Introduction describes how TestRelic enriches runs with navigation timelines, network stats, console output, failure diagnostics, and CI metadata so reviewers can answer: what did the browser actually do before the expect() failed?
+The Playwright overview describes how TestRelic enriches runs with navigation timelines, network stats, console output, failure diagnostics, and CI metadata so reviewers can answer: what did the browser actually do before the expect() failed?
 That is distinct from screenshot-on-failure or trace zip alone—it is a structured analytics model aligned to navigations and tests, which you can diff across runs once data reaches the cloud.

-Requirements (from the intro): Node.js ≥ 18 and Playwright ≥ 1.40.
+Requirements (from the overview): Node.js ≥ 18 and Playwright ≥ 1.40.

 End-to-end browser testing: automatic navigation tracking

-The E2E Testing (Browser) page is the canonical reference for browser suites.
 When tests import the page fixture from @testrelic/playwright-analytics/fixture, the reporter tracks:

 • Navigation timeline — timing around page load, DOM content loaded, network idle-style signals where applicable.